jcdevaney/pyAMPACTtutorials/README.md

 02_pyAMPACT_alignment_Overview.ipynb: Overview of How to do Score-Audio Alignment

-03_pyAMPACT_alignment_Performance.ipynb: Overview of How to Estimate Performance Paramters
+03_pyAMPACT_alignment_Performance.ipynb: Overview of How to Estimate Performance Parameters

 04_pyAMPACT_symbolic_overview.ipynb: Overview of How Symbolic Data is Represented